splunk/public-o11y-docs/gdi/opentelemetry/components/resource-processor.rst

 .. meta::
       :description: Use the resource processor to update, add, or delete resource attributes.
 Read on to learn how to configure the component.

-The resource processor is an OpenTelemetry Collector component that can add, update, or delete resource attributes, also known as tags.
+The resource processor is an OpenTelemetry Collector component that can add, update, or delete resource attributes.
 The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

 The resource processor is useful when you want to add attributes that your instrumentation doesn't provide, or when you need to override the value of attributes collected by receivers using other attributes.
 To edit existing attributes, for example to obfuscate sensitive information, use the attributes processor.
 See :ref:`attributes-processor`.